burningwater202/Uboard/README.md

 ## Project Description
   After a quick pivot, I've decided to dive into the soundboard project idea.
 I felt that it was an idea complex enough that it would give me a challenge and showcase my skills, but not too complex to the point where I would stress myself out too much for the spring of my senior year.
 This project can currently go one of two ways, the first idea was to have a board that fits the user's screen filled with buttons in close proximity.
 Most of the buttons will be gray, with a few being colored (more on that later).
 When a user presses a gray button, they are greeted with a menu that allows them to choose a color (or jpeg image) to use as the button's background as well as a mp3 file to act as the button's noise.
 Once they submit their button, the selected button will update to reflect the change and the mp3 file and color or jpeg file will be stored in a database.
 Clicking on the same button now will depress the button and play the noise for everyone on the site to hear.

+If I have enough time at the end of the project, I want to try to add a couple extra buttons at the bottom of the page.
+These buttons would consist of a "random" button, which will play a random sound from the page, a "Blackout" button which will play all of the sounds, a "party" button which will play 10 random sounds and a voting system for clearing the board.

+Additionally, I'd like to have a "high score" page which would show the top 5 most pressed buttons on the page.

 ## Project Design

+The overall design of the project relies heavily on a pre-sized 27 by 10 grid of buttons that allows for users to upload their unique sound and play it out.

 ### Integrated Technologies

 This project will use the required Spring MVC and Maven libraries, and I am planning to use a sql server to store all of the user supplied files.
 Additionally, I'm going to be looking into the possibility of using an array of objects to reference the stored data from the database.

+I will use the javascript File API in order to allow users to upload/download files.
+The website will be built mostly from HTML and CSS, with Javascript to fill in the cracks.

 ### Use Cases